My friend and great keynote turned me on to this article the other day:

 “University of Georgia football fans are taking their fandom to the next level ahead of a game between the Bulldogs and the Notre Dame Fighting Irish.

-Dill’s Food City, a grocery store chain whose owners are known locally as die-hard Bulldogs fans, removed traces of the Irish before the big game day, starting with Irish soaps.
+Dill’s Food City, a grocery store chain whose owners are known locally as die-hard Bulldogs fans, removed traces of the Irish before the big game day, starting with Irish Spring soaps.

-The soap company tweeted a photo of an Irish Soap shipment with Bulldog signs, saying, “Hey University of Georgia – Heard you were out of stock in Athens, GA.
+The soap company tweeted a photo of an Irish Soap shipment with Bulldog , saying, “Hey University of Georgia – Heard you were out of stock in Athens, GA.
 We’re sending a little luck your way.
 Hoping for a good, clean game tomorrow!

 ‘The fact that Irish Spring created an account just to get in on the #NDvsUGA pregame banter is one of the many reasons I absolutely love #CollegeFootball Twitter,’ a University of Georgia graduate tweeted.’”

 The story is cute.
-Dill’s Food City used the Georgia/Notre Dame game for fun and brand building.
+Dill’s Food City used the Georgia/Notre Dame game for and building.
 And Irish Spring also used the situation to show a bit of their brand’s personality and build some online .
 But that’s not what’s most noteworthy about this little stunt.

 Instead, go back and read the article excerpt again.
 Maybe you’ll notice the lines 1) “Irish Spring joined Twitter to react…” and 2) “The fact that Irish Spring created an account just to…”